Mukluk: Design

 Because mukluks weigh little, there is no need for heavy lacing; friction is enough to hold them on the foot.
 Some mukluks are very lightly laced (through external loops sewn into the seams, so as not to leak).
 They may be laced over the arch of the foot, or around the top of the boot to stiffen it.
 Many, however, are designed without lacing, to avoid constricting the circulation and making the foot cold.
 The top of the boot stands up somewhat stiffly, and may be open at the top, which allows moisture to escape.

 Mukluks are often made with a wrapped sole, so that the seam around the sole is on the top and sides of the boot, not on the bottom edge.
-This helps avoid wear on the seams and leaks.
+This helps avoid leaks, and wear and tear on the seams.

 Kamiks made for cold, dry winter weather may have fur low down on the outside, and other features that would be a problem when not on dry, powdery snow.
-Kamiks for warm, slushy, muddy, or open-ocean conditions are stitched finely from waterproof sealskin (see illustration above).
+Kamiks for warm, slushy, muddy, or open-ocean conditions are finely stitched from waterproof sealskin (see illustration above).

-The short overshoes may also be made waterproof for wet conditions or furry and grippy for dry ones.
+The short overshoes may also be made waterproof for wet conditions, or furry with more grip for dry terrain.
 The inner boots are often made with the fur facing inwards.
 They are worn without socks, because socks absorb and hold sweat.

-Mukluks may be adorned with pompons, beads, embroidery, and other techniques.
+Mukluks may be adorned with pom-poms, beads, embroidery, and other techniques.

 The design of the mukluk is used for the industrial manufacture of some other cold-weather boots, especially paired with a rugged contemporary sole.
 The key component of the overall success of the mukluk design is its ability to breathe, that is, to allow air exchange.
 This is an advantage in extremely cold conditions where perspiration may become a factor in frostbite on one's feet.
 Their bulkiness, paired with their poor performance in slush (they keep snow out, but water quickly soaks through), makes them less ideal for the casual winter wearer.